kibs-tech/kibs-tech.github.io/services_posts/legacy-application-development.md

 ## Modernising legacy software

 Legacy systems exists in all businesses and enterprises and how to modernise them is a major ongoing problem.
-Many Enterprises are ripping out old software that took years to develop and are starting again using modern cloud based software architectures.
+Many enterprises are ripping out old software that took years to develop and are starting again using modern cloud based software architectures.
 Smaller businesses with a more considered budget are, when it's possible, taking a step by step approach to modernisation of their software systems.

 For a legacy system that has a database at its heart, the simplest yet most effective step to modernise it is to upgrade the database and shift it into the cloud.